johnmcd-ff/LoPy/Wifi config.md

 Now we'd like to put the wifi setup in the boot.

 First let's make a file to store the commands.
 In Pymakr, start a New Project, called homewifi.
-Add in the files boot.py and main.py.
 Create a new file:  homewifi.py

 ![pycom wifi3](https://cloud.githubusercontent.com/assets/22086010/22532405/ca270d20-e94b-11e6-9fbf-3ecc20ec4b16.png)